 And, of course, you’ll also be flying.
 With a student-teacher ratio of 15:1, you’ll achieve your ratings more quickly than in larger programs, where it’s common to wait a whole year for your first flight.
 At Lynn, our goal is to have freshmen flying in only two weeks, flying solo by winter break.

-If you dream of earning your wings, I invite you to learn more about the School of Aeronautics.
+If you dream of earning your wings, I invite you to learn more about the College of Aeronautics.

 With only 75 aviation students admitted at a time, Burton D. Morgan College of Aeronautics offers scholars unrivaled personal attention and internship opportunities.
 As a student in this flight school, you’ll have many opportunities to learn by doing, from hands-on learning—like flight simulators, logging real flight time and taking off-campus field trips—to a variety of aviation-related clubs, organizations and activities.
 Join a national aviation fraternity or a professional and industry-specific organization, and put your skills to use.